PROJECT ENQUIRY

 Kew

-Planning Permit vs Building Permit: These are two entirely separate legal requirements under Victorian law.
-The planning permit deals with land use and design under City of Boroondara's planning scheme.
-The building permit deals with construction safety and compliance under the Building Act 1993.
-Both are typically required for extensions, additions, and structural works in Kew, and the planning permit must always be obtained before the building permit can be issued.
+What is the difference between a planning permit and a building permit?They are two separate approvals.
+A planning permit deals with land use and design under the Boroondara Planning Scheme.
+A building permit deals with construction safety under the Building Act 1993.
+For home extensions and structural work in Kew you usually need both, and the planning permit must come before the building permit.

 EXPLORE AREAS WE SERVE